Skip to main content

 Attributes

-• attributes.name - This is the name of the Generic rule the transform must invoke.
+The name of the Transform rule the transform must invoke.

-• The rule transform can implement variables within the attributes list.
-These variables can be defined as static string values or even as the results of other transforms.
-Any variables defined here are passed to the Generic rule and are available for calculation within that code.
+The rule transform can implement variables within the attributes object.
+These variables can be defined as static string values or as the results of other transforms.
+Any variables defined here are passed to the Transform rule and are available for calculation within that code.

 Examples